bigfleet/jimvanfleet.com/content/posts/2005-02-05-gmail-in-the-house.md

 ---
 layout: post
 title: GMail in the House
-tags: []
+tags:
+- Tech
+- Personal
 status: publish
 type: post
 published: true
-meta: {}
+Date: 2005-02-05
 ---
-<p>I now have 50 invites, so if you know anyone who wants one, you know where to send them.</p>
+I now have 50 invites, so if you know anyone who wants one, you know where to send them.

-	<p>Also, if you want to be updated when I post something to the site, let me know, and I can add your e-mail to the list.
-I don&#8217;t know why on earth I waited so long to upgrade Movable Type!</p>
+Also, if you want to be updated when I post something to the site, let me know, and I can add your e-mail to the list.
+I don't know why on earth I waited so long to upgrade Movable Type!